Standards Compliance

 | FreeBSD | 12–14 |

-The Geomys validation (the organization pursuing FIPS 140-3 certification for Go’s crypto module) also includes Vendor Affirmed coverage for generic Linux 3.10+ on x86-64 and ARM architectures, providing broad compatibility across modern Linux distributions.
+The Geomys validation (the organization pursuing FIPS 140-3 certification for Go’s crypto module) also includes Vendor Affirmed coverage for generic Linux 3.10+ on x86-64 and ARM, which gives you broad compatibility across modern Linux distributions.

 Module Locking